omnilaboratory/OmniBOLT-spec/README.md

 Decentralized finance industry requires a much more flexible, extensible and cheaper smart assets circulation solution to solve the main chain scalability problem.
 Lightning network is a solid technology to this problem, but currently only BTC(and some of its forks) is supported.

 Meanwhile, Omnilayer is an onchain smart assets issuance technology, which is proven secure and stable.
-So that constructing lightning channels on top of it automatically acquires the ability of issuing assets, temper resistence, and on-chain settlement, with which OmniBOLT greatly widen the perspective of the original lightning theory and technology.
+So that constructing lightning channels on top of it automatically acquires the ability of issuing assets, temper resistant, and on-chain settlement, with which OmniBOLT greatly widens the perspective of the original lightning theory and technology.

 ## How it works: